 5. Fast and Efficient Routine

 If I need to do a BIG straighten, I always start in our bedroom, because it's just a habit, and it's the farthest corner of the house.
-As I go I throw everything that's NOT supposed to be there into the next room and so forth and so forth, working my way through the house.
-I try to go super fast and not get distracted, and/or the Queen of England just called and said she'll be stopping over in 10 minutes.
+As I go I throw everything that's not supposed to be there into the next room and so forth and so forth, working my way through the house.
+I try to go fast and not get distracted.
 The key is to not get side tracked and not to leave the room you are supposed to be straightening until it's finished.

 Cleaning is really about how you set up your house:

 1. In every bathroom I have windex, paper towels and a toilet brush.
 I love clorox wipes also.
 That's all I really need.
 Maybe some powder cleanser for the bathtub once in a while with a green scrubbie pad.
 I keep all that in each bathroom in a little basket under the sink.
 That way the kids can get to it easy for chores and so can I.

 2. Whenever I get a chance, and I see something needs it, I can just whip out my supplies and it takes minutes.
 (I usually use a few clorox wipes every day in each bath to keep the sinks, toilet and floor clean.)